woojoo666/arcana-notes/temp notes6.md

 * private variables achieved through secret keys (think cryptography) which is secure and also flexible, as the keys can be shared
 * create data structures without worrying about execution order, for simpler and more scalable applications

-* combined back-end and front-end
+* combined back-end and front-end, full-stack language
 * RESTful API calls are just normal function calls

 ### Tags are Private Keys